johnlaudun/jln/teaching/courses/370-games-syllabus.md

 ## Resources

+- The simple d6 oracle: 6-Yes And, 5-Yes, 4-Yes But, 3-No But, 2-No, 1-No And.
-* Incompetech has a grid generator as well as pre-formatted grid PDFs you can print: [Grid Paper PDFs](https://incompetech.com/graphpaper/).
+- Incompetech has a grid generator as well as pre-formatted grid PDFs you can print: [Grid Paper PDFs](https://incompetech.com/graphpaper/).
 (Feel free to search for “grid generator” to see what else is out there.)
 Grids are great for maps of all kinds as well as for planning.
-* The simple d6 oracle: 6-Yes And, 5-Yes, 4-Yes But, 3-No But, 2-No, 1-No And.
+- [The Crooked Staff Blog](https://www.crookedstaff.co.uk/) offers a wide variety of fantasy and scifi architecture and furniture PDFs that you print, glue onto cardboard or foam core board, and then cut out.
+It's impressive.
+- [Dungeon Scrawl](https://app.dungeonscrawl.com/) lets you create dungeons simply by clicking and dragging to create corridors and rooms.
+It's a lot of fun.

 ## Podcasts/Channels